-German courses.
-Taking German classes during the time in Germany is voluntary, but advisable, especially when working with participants as not everyone in Germany speaks fluent English.
+German courses: Taking German classes during the time in Germany is voluntary, but advisable, especially when working with participants as not everyone in Germany speaks fluent English.
 The universities (e.g., Research Academy at Universität Leipzig) offer (online) language courses, but also other institutions like the local Volkshochschule or the Goethe Institute.
-The MPSCog will cover a portion of the fees for courses taken during the orientation phase.
-Please get in touch with our Curriculum Officer Ewa Koper if you are interested in doing such a course.
-The cover of costs by MPSCog needs to be approved before starting a course.
+The MPSCog will cover the fees for courses taken during the orientation phase.
+For reimbursement of German course fees through MPSCog, please follow the steps outlined below: